orpheus-db/implementation/README.md

 -->

 ### Configuration
-To start with, users need to install PostgresSQL successfully (A tutorial of installing PostgresSQL on Mac OSX can be found [here][postgres-installation].)
-After starting PostgresSQL(e.g., via `pg_ctl`), users can call `createdb` to create a new database with a new username and password.
+To start with, users need to install PostgresSQL successfully.
+(A tutorial of installing PostgresSQL on Mac OSX can be found [here][postgres-installation].)
+After installing, and then starting PostgresSQL (e.g., via `pg_ctl`), users can call `createdb` to create a new database with a new username and password, all under the current user login.
+Remember the username and password, the parameters of the new database, and other details of the PostgreSQL setup.
+Once the configuration is complete, edit the appropriate entries in the file `config.yaml`.

-OrpheusDB needs to know where the underlying relational database-based storage engine is located before execution.
-To specify the associated parameters, change the corresponding fields in `config.yaml`.
-Moreover, users have to connect OrpheusDB to an existing PostgresSQL database and a valid user name via command `dh config`.

 ### User Tutorials
-User can create a new OrpheusDB username with a password via the `create_user` command.
-Upon finishing, it will be pushed to the underlying data storage with a SUPERUSER privilege.
-Command `config` can also be used to login through created user and `whoami` is used to list the current user name that is currently logged in.
+To start working on versioned datasets, users need to run `dh config` to set up OrpheusDB for the given user.
+To start off, use ths same username that was used during the PostgreSQL configuration -- this will initialize a OrpheusDB user with the same username.
+Following that, users can create new OrpheusDB usernames via the `create_user` command.
+Upon finishing, this new username will be pushed to the underlying data storage with a SUPERUSER privilege.
+Command `config` can also be used to login through created username and `whoami` is used to list the current username that is currently logged in.

 Please note here that OrpheusDB provides the most basic implementation for user information, i.e. there is no password protection.
 However, this feature is subject to change in future versions.
 ```